An effective meta title tag helps your page perform better on search engines and improves your click-through rate.

-That’s why, in addition to compelling copy and content, you also need to know how to write great title tags or page titles.
+That’s why, in addition to compelling copy and content, you also need to know how to write a great page title, meta title tag and description.

 Title tag vs H1 tag